mitkonikov/SchoolNet/readme.md

 ## Development

-If anyone wants to set up this server on their own computer, he can absolutely do it and here's how!
+If you want to develop ZBOR or ZNAM, you don't need to do learn anything about the SchoolNet Core.
+They are sub-apps which for know are really outside the Core.
+But, because of our mono-repository structure, you will have to Fork or Download to whole repo in order to contribute.
 We know that some of you might prefer Sublime, or Notepad++, or Visual Studio, but we **strongly** recommend **Visual Studio Code** as your main editor.
-It allows you to run multiple shell consoles inside the editor itself.
-Also, debugging Node.js app with Visual Studio Code is really easy!
-You can set breakpoints anywhere in the code!
-It's just beautiful!

-> You don't need to follow every step to develop the ZNAM platform.
-For exclusive development of the front-end of ZNAM you only need the first step to set up the repository and after that, the development of React is described [here](https://github.com/mitkonikov/SchoolNet/blob/master/znam/README.md).
+> For exclusive development of the front-end of ZNAM you only need the first step to set up the repository and after that, the development of React is described [here](https://github.com/mitkonikov/SchoolNet/blob/master/znam/README.md).

 > **PAY ATTENTION**: The **API** for external games is not finished!
 You should **NOT** develop games for it, without contacting us!